 Please take the time to watch this USDA video which is also highly relevant to Australian chicken care.

 Chickens need a secure roofed and latched nighttime roost (coop) or it is a matter of time until the local urban fox (or even goshawk!) discovers them.
 People have trouble believing foxes are as common as they are until something goes wrong.
-Read Myth 5: My backyard is safe at night and Case study: From the jaws of death for more information.
+Read Myth 5: My backyard is safe at night for more information.

 Selection of chickens is very important to ensure they come from a healthy source, as there are many common infectious diseases.
 Vaccination against Marek’s and respiratory disease is ideal but may only be available for commercial breeds.